nikolaydubina/go-instrument/README.md

 ✅ Automatic instrumentation of all functions is also possible.

-For example, Datadog supports this.
-It is also possible to configure list of methods to instrument automatically.
+Datadog supports wildcard for list of methods to trace.
-It is possible to instrument all methods with wildcard `*`, with some exceptions.

 > dd.trace.methods
 > Environment Variable: DD_TRACE_METHODS